 The limited availability (private beta) stage is an initial release of a new functionality that you can try out by invitation only.
 If you are interested in trying a service or feature in this stage, contact the sales team .

 Features and services in the early availability (public beta) stage are released to all users with some restrictions on the functionality and service level agreement.
 They are intended for use in non-production environments, but you can test them with production-like workloads to gauge their behavior under heavy loads.
 Issues raised for these services and features are considered low severity.

 You can enable most early availability (public beta) features yourself on the feature preview page in the user profile.
 This is also where you can provide feedback about the feature after trying it out.

-Using a beta service means that you consent to us contacting you to request qualitative feedback and to test the service to help Aiven improve its product offering.
+Using a service in this stage means that you consent to us contacting you to request qualitative feedback.
+The feedback we receive helps us shape the products you use.

-We provide campaign credit codes to encourage you to try out our beta services.
-Once the campaign code expires or you have used the credit in full, we charge you for the service according to the normal rate.
+Aiven provides credits for you to try out limited and early availability services.
+Once the credit code expires or you have used all of the credits, you are charged for the service according to the normal rate.

 Aiven Ideas is a portal for users to submit, vote on, and discuss your ideas to shape the future of the product.
 It’s also where you can view the status and progress of each feature on the roadmap.